oVirt/ovirt-imageio/README.md

 - Engine asks vdsm to tear down the image.

-#### Monitoring upload
+#### Pausing an upload

-The UI is updating the backend about sent data each time a chunk is sent to ovirt-imageio-proxy.

-Write me: how upload progress is managed by backend.
+Pausing an upload only stops the monitoring.
+The ticket remains in the daemon's cache and its timeout continues to decrease.
+If the client stops transferring data without pausing the transfer, the monitoring continues.

 #### Resuming upload

-Write me
+- The client asks the backend to resume the upload.
+- The backend extends the ticket if it's about to expire or has already expired.
+- The client continues to send the image data to ovirt-imageio-proxy.

 ### Download image flow